boc-tothefuture/openhab-jruby/README.md

 end
 ```

 Multiple not_if statements can be used and if **any** of them are not satisfied the rule will not run.
-This is different than the behavior from only_if.

 ```
 rule 'Set OutsideDimmer to 50% if LightSwtich turned on and OtherSwitch is OFF and Door is not CLOSED' do